Spring Training Connection

 Stadium Information

 Surprise Stadium exudes a wow factor, as everything was done first class.
 Built at a cost of $48.3 million on the former site of a World War II pilot training field, the stadium is essentially split into two halves.
 Everything Royals - dugout, bullpen, clubhouse, logos, banners - is on the left (third base) half; the Rangers get the same treatment on the right (first base) side.
-The stadium was the brainchild of the architects at HOK Sport and they followed the recent trend of including a small second deck.
+The stadium was the brainchild of the architects at HOK Sport and they followed the then recent minor league stadium trend of including a small second deck.
 Surprise's upper level overhangs the lower seating bowl.
 Those sitting in the Lower Dugout seats benefit from that design with shade, thanks in part to the sun descending behind the grandstand during the afternoon.
-The only ribbon scoreboards found at a spring training ballpark adorn the two facades of the upper level.
-Designed to be exceptionally fan, and specifically, family-friendly, the stadium features a free to ride carousel for kids and their accompanying parents on the first base concourse.
-Near the merry-go-round fans can watch Rangers hitters hit in their covered batting cage building through chain link fencing.
-The Royals have a similar back of the concourse batting cage setup, but fan accessibility is blocked by a food court.
+The first ribbon scoreboards found at a spring training ballpark adorn the two facades of the upper level.
+Designed to be exceptionally fan-friendly, the roomy and easy to move around in stadium features batting cages for its two tenants that are actually on the main concourse.
+When in use, fans can watch Rangers hitters hit in their covered batting cage building, which is behind the big merchandise tent, through chain link fencing on the first base-side concourse.
+The Royals have a similar back of the concourse batting cage setup on their side of the stadium, where their four cages are behind a food court.
 Games are played on Billy Parker Field, named in honor of the former Angels infielder and city's first Parks and Recreation Director.
 Parker died a month before the first Cactus League game was played in Surprise.
 The entire facility is sometimes referred to as the Surprise Recreation Campus as the stadium also contains the city's Community and Recreation Services Department building.

 Fast Facts